maihan040/Python_Renew_Craigslist_Ads/README.md

   * Python version 3.8.5
   * Selenium 3.141.0
   * Geckodriver (browser engine for firefox)

-## Features:

-In order for the script to work, user would have have to populate all the "<>" fields in the config.py file such as username and password.

 ## Contents:
   * renewCraigslist.py - main script which has the entire implementation
   * config - directory which has the config.py file
   * .gitignore - list of files which are not beeing tracked currently

+## Directions:

+In order for the script to work, user would have have to populate all the "<>" fields in the config.py file such as username and password.